 - Spread or pipe some icing on each top cookie only; do not ice all of them.
 I love to use a condiment style bottle to do the outline, then fill in the center.
 It's really fun, and easy enough for kids to do!

-- Immediately sprinkle with coconut, and set aside with its mate.
+- Set aside with its mate and before the icing sets, add a little royal icing flower.
 I usually let these dry overnight; they need at least 6 hours for the icing to set.

 Serving Size:2 cookies